KDD-Code/KDD-Code.github.io/_pages/about.md

 I am currently an Associate Professor in the School of Information Science and Technology at Yunnan Normal University, starting in Spring 2024.
 Previously, I served as an Associate Professor in the School of Computer Science and Technology at Xi’an University of Posts and Telecommunications.
 I earned my Ph.D. in Computer Science from Northwestern Polytechnical University in 2021 and my B.E. in Electronic Information Engineering from Daqing Normal University in 2015.

 I am always seeking self-motivated master’s students and undergraduate interns.
-If you are interested, feel free to reach out to me via email.
+If you are interested, feel free to reach out to me via email(zhanxuanhu@gmail.com).

 # 🎖 Research Interests
 Our team’s research interests focus on the following areas: